bitsnaps/deeplearning4j-groovy/README.md

 Some improvments:
 - We use @Slf4j groovy annotation instead
+- @CompileStatic for better performance and code completion
+- Some refactoring
+-